FloppySoft/esp32-waveshark-epd-display-angular-wifi-server/README.md

-# Esp32 Waveshark Epd Display Angular Wifi Server
+# Esp32 Picture Frame: Angular Frontend for E-Ink Display

+<p align="center">
+<img src="docs/media/screenshot_main.png" width="50%">
+</p>

-Picture frame for Waveshark's [Esp32 driver board](https://www.waveshare.com/product/displays/accessories/driver-boards/e-paper-esp32-driver-board.htm) & an epd "e-ink" display utilizing Arduino IDE & Angular
+Picture frame for Waveshark's [Esp32 driver board](https://www.waveshare.com/product/displays/accessories/driver-boards/e-paper-esp32-driver-board.htm) & an epd "e-ink" display utilizing the [Arduino Framework](https://www.arduino.cc/) on [PlatformIO](https://maker.pro/arduino/tutorial/how-to-use-platformio-in-visual-studio-code-to-program-arduino) & Angular.

-## WORK IN PROGRESS - BUG IN USED LIBS LET THE ESP32 CRASH
-I currently work hard on a workaround for the display lib crashing on displaying a picture.
-Might be a memory issue, allthough there is plenty during runtime.
-Possible workarounds
-* Directly using SPIFFS to reduce memory usage
-* Investigating ```free()``` crashing on ESP32
-* Using the native and hard to maintain driver from Waveshare

-Until this is fixed, enjoy a nice Angular frontend for a microcontroller being compressed into ~100 kB!
+Work still in progress, but single image upload is already working.

 ## Overview
 The frontend is served by the ESP32 and allows uploading images to the picture frame.
 The design is kept material-like utilizing  [Angular Material Components](https://material.angular.io/).
-<p align="center">
-<img src="docs/media/screenshot_main.png" width="50%">
-</p>
-All files to be served are stored within the ESP32's SPIFFS, this project allows easily building all frontend artifacts into pre-compressed files.
+All files to be served are stored within the ESP32's SPIFFS, this project allows easily building all frontend artifacts into pre-compressed files with just one command, see [build angular](#Build-Angular-Frontend)

 ## Developer Setup
 Sometimes it is not easy for beginners to set up all of this, hence a detailed description.